ImroBr/phamwiki/advanced_formatting_testing.md

 ### Image alignment
 _Surrounded by text_ \
 This is example text to illustrate something or rather, somewhat, text alignment, pineapple.
 More text is to be included, which may or not be useful considering a necessary thing with another specific thing.
+Following is the image text.
 <img align="right" src="images/fta_symbol_xor.png">
 _Alignment should be broken with the following text/statement_
 <br clear="right"/>